Requiem (Mozart): I. Introitus

 The Requiem begins with a seven-measure instrumental introduction, in which the woodwinds (first bassoons, then basset horns) present the principal theme of the work in imitative counterpoint.
 The first five measures of this passage (without the accompaniment) are shown below.

-This theme is modeled after Handel's The ways of Zion do mourn, HWV 264.
+This theme is modelled after Handel's opening chorus "The ways of Zion do mourn" from his 1737 Funeral Anthem for Queen Caroline, HWV 264.
 Many parts of the work make reference to this passage, notably in the coloratura in the Kyrie fugue and in the conclusion of the Lacrymosa.

 The trombones then announce the entry of the choir, which breaks into the theme, with the basses alone for the first measure, followed by imitation by the other parts.
 The chords play off syncopated and staggered structures in the accompaniment, thus underlining the solemn and steady nature of the music.
 A soprano solo is sung to the Te decet hymnus text in the tonus peregrinus.
 The choir continues, repeating the psalmtone while singing the Exaudi orationem meam section.
 Then, the principal theme is treated by the choir and the orchestra in downward-gliding sixteenth-notes.
 The courses of the melodies, whether held up or moving down, change and interlace amongst themselves, while passages in counterpoint and in unison (e.g., Et lux perpetua) alternate; all this creates the charm of this movement, which finishes with a half cadence on the dominant.